nmrenyi/thuir-publication-info/README.md

 ## QA
 ## Content Related
 1. How can I get DOI for my paper?
+   - On ACM Digital Library website or arXiv.
 2. How can I get the image link for my paper, with a image on my computer locally?

 ## Submission Form Related